goabstract/abstract-sdk/README.md

 This project is maintained by a team at [Abstract](https://www.goabstract.com).
 We are very willing to accept contributions, first please ensure there is a relavant [issue in the tracker](https://github.com/goabstract/abstract-sdk/issues) and an approach has been discussed before beginning to write code – this makes it more likely we will be able to accept your contribution and ensure nobody's time (especially yours!) is wasted.

+Changes and additions to the SDK should include tests and documentation updates as part of the pull request.

+### Tests

 ## Publishing

 ```bash